 Most government procurement contracts are subject to FTA requirements, namely, non-discrimination and national treatment for U.S. competitors.
 The FTA, however, does not govern military and other procurements deemed to be a matter of national security.
-Branches of foreign consultancies fulfilling a Government of Oman tender can be 100 percent foreign-owned, but typically last until completion of the contract.
-There is no provision in Omani law for permanent registration of a foreign branch.
+Branches of foreign consultancies fulfilling a Government of Oman tender can be 100 percent foreign owned, but typically last until completion of the contract.
 These temporary consultancies (present less than 90 days) are responsible for 10 percent withholding tax on royalties and management fees, typically paid by the local client.

 Most major civilian projects and acquisitions for the government are channeled through an independent Tender Board comprised of senior government officials and staffed by professional technocrats.
 The Tender Board usually relies upon the recommendation of a consultant and the procuring ministry in awarding contracts.
 Petroleum Development Oman runs its own tender board, as do the Royal Oman Police, the Diwan of the Royal Court, the Oman Telecommunications Company, and the Ministry of Defense.

-As of September 2020, all ministries and government units must obtain prior approval from the Ministry of Finance to issue or award any tender, issue letters of good intent (LOIs), or assign any business to a company.
-The move was part of an expenditure-reducing effort to control government spending and mitigate the impact of the pandemic on the economy.
+All ministries and government units must obtain prior approval from the Ministry of Finance to issue or award any tender, issue letters of good intent, or assign any business to a company.
+The requirement is part of an expenditure-reducing effort to control government spending and mitigate the impact of the pandemic on the economy.
 Payments for awards are disbursed through the Ministry of Finance’s e-transfer system.

 The Tender Board website is the largest, though not exhaustive, compilation of open government tenders and is updated on a regular basis.
 However, once bids are submitted, the bid consideration process is often opaque, and some companies complain of protracted timelines.
 Tender announcements are widely published in local newspapers, both in English and in Arabic, and the official government gazette.
 The Tender Law and its accompanying regulations, as well as the FTA, specify procedures for appeal.